twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/architecture.md

-chezmoi uses separate types for absolute paths (`AbsPath`) and relative paths (`RelPath`) to avoid errors where paths are combined (e.g. joining two absolute paths).
-A further type `SourceRelPath` is a relative path within the source directory and handles file and directory attributes.
+chezmoi uses separate types for absolute paths (`AbsPath`) and relative paths (`RelPath`) to avoid errors where paths are combined (e.g. joining two absolute paths is an error).
+The type `SourceRelPath` is a relative path within the source directory and handles file and directory attributes.

 Internally, chezmoi normalizes all paths to use forward slashes with an optional upper-cased Windows volume so they can be compared with string